How to write a UCAS Personal Statement

-Once you've decided which universities and courses to apply for, completing your application is pretty simple – until it comes to writing your Personal Statement.
+Once you've decided which universities and courses to apply for, completing your application is pretty simple – until it comes to how to writing your UCAS Personal Statement.

-This guide covers everything you need to know.
-We look at what it is and how you can plan and write it.
-We've also got questions to guide you and a suggested structure you can use so you don't miss anything out.
+This guide covers everything you need to know about how to write a Personal Statement for university.
+We look at what it is and how you can start your Personal Statement.
+We've also got questions to guide you and a suggested Personal Statement structure you can use so you know what to put in your statement.

 The Personal Statement is part of your UCAS application.
 It's how you show your chosen universities why you'll make a great student and why they should make you an offer.